drhsqlite/fossil-mirror/www/javascript.md

 ### <a id="wedit"></a>The New Wiki Editor

-As of Fossil 2.12, the [Fossil wiki][fwt] document editor requires JavaScript, for a few unavoidable reasons.
+As of Fossil 2.12, the [Fossil wiki][fwt] document editor requires JavaScript for a few unavoidable reasons.

 First, it allows in-browser previews without losing client-side editor state, such as where your cursor is.
 With the old editor, you had to